 Both Amazon Web Services (AWS) and Microsoft Azure feature in the Leader’s quadrant on Gartner’s 2015 Cloud Infrastructure-as-a-Service (IaaS) Magic Quadrant.
 This is a big feat for Microsoft as Azure entered the Cloud Computing scene only in 2010, whereas AWS was launched back in 2006.
 Azure has made significant advances over the years.
 It now offers a set of features and capabilities far surpassing its competitors.
-The following are some important aspects wherein Azure scores over AWS.

 Both Azure and AWS offer similar IaaS capabilities for virtual machines, networking, and storage.
 However, Azure provides stronger PaaS capabilities which is an important piece of Cloud infrastructure today.

 Microsoft Azure PaaS provides application developers with the environment, tools, and building blocks that they need to rapidly build and deploy new cloud services.
 It also provides the vital 'dev-ops' connections which are important for monitoring, managing, and continually fine tuning those apps.
 With Azure PaaS, much of the infrastructure management is taken care of behind the scenes by Microsoft.
 Thus, Azure development allows for a 100% focus on innovation.